Bigfork MT, the Village by the Bay, is sheltered in a bay on Flathead Lake, the largest natural freshwater lake in the western United States.

 The performing arts scene is alive with year-round activity.
 Residents and visitor alike enjoy indoor and outdoor performances at the 400-seat Bigfork Center for the Performing Arts and at Sliter Memorial Park.

 Each Christmas season, hundreds of “elves” decorate the Bigfork Village in an event that has attracted national media attention.
 And the Fall of 2011, Bigfork was named one of 100 best communities for young people.

-**Flex Pass sale from February 15 to March 15 ** Sale over for the 2020 Season
+**Flex Pass sale from January 15 to March 15 ** Sale for the 2021 Season only

 For questions about shows, tickets, and related, please Contact Us to get a speedy response!